olivhoenen/imas-data-dictionary/README.md

 ### Documentation (Sphinx)

-if you want to generate sphinx documentation on SDCC then you need `Python` and `Saxon`.
+If you want to generate sphinx documentation then you need `Python` and `Saxon`.
 For generating the IDS Migration guide you need `IMASPy` installed.
 You can generate and install this documentation with the following steps: